njuguoyang/magnetic_modeling_codes/code/readme.txt

 by Kai Yang, Ze Zhong, and Yang Guo.
 It is used to locate magnetic null points and to visualize magnetic field lines in the vicinity of a magnetic null point.

-The prodedures in "./prepro_wie" are writeen by T. Wiegelmann.
+The prodedures in "./prepro_wie" are written by T. Wiegelmann.
 Refer to this paper for more information: https://ui.adsabs.harvard.edu/abs/2006SoPh..233..215W